 Planting and harvesting schedule

-I wish we could give you a real schedule on when to plant and when to harvest, to get the most out of a four-season garden.
-But in 8 years we have not come up with one that would be consistent.
+I wish we could give you an accurate schedule for planting and harvesting to get the most out of a four-season garden.
+But in eight years, we have not come up with a consistent schedule.

-What is consistent is the angle and the path of the sun.
-Since our room has no rooftop glazing, and the sun is high in the sky during the summer months, the room gets the least sunshine from May-August.
+The angle and path of the sun are consistent.
+Since our room has no rooftop glazing, and the sun is high in the sky during the summer months, it receives the least sunshine from May to August.

-Due to the path of the sun, we have less than 10 hours of daylight from about mid-October to mid-February.
+Due to the sun’s path, there are less than 10 hours of daylight from about mid-October to mid-February.

-If you do the math we really only have about 2 months in the fall and 2 in spring with ideal growing conditions.
+If you do the math, we really only have about two months of ideal growing conditions in the fall and two months in the spring.

-Adding glazing to the rooftop would make the summer months more efficient, however as we have said before, not as efficient as a building that is open to the whole circle of the sun (a geodesic dome for example).
+Adding glazing to the rooftop would make the summer months more efficient.
+However, as we have said before, it is not as efficient as a building that is open to the whole circle of the sun (a geodesic dome, for example).
 Having a well-insulated greenhouse for summer growing does not make much sense.

-Adding grow lights in the winter would make winter growing more reliable but at a much higher cost.
+Adding grow lights in the winter would make winter growing more reliable, but at a higher cost.

-There is one more small fact, with a huge effect.
-Aphids and other bugs usually have a life cycle where only eggs overwinter.
-That gives us a bug-free fall-winter season.
-Since the room is insulated and in our case heated, the eggs hatch as soon as the daylight gets longer.
+There is one more small fact with a huge effect.
+Aphids and other bugs usually have a life cycle in which only eggs overwinter.
+This gives us a bug-free fall-winter season.
+Since the room is insulated, and in our case, heated, the eggs hatch as soon as the daylight gets longer.

-Considering all of this we have come up with a more or less consistent schedule for starting the growing season in early August.
+Considering all of this, we have developed a more or less consistent schedule for starting the growing season in early August.
 Some of our favorite fall-winter plants to grow are romaine lettuce, kohlrabi, and Chinese kale.
-Over the years we have also grown about anything we could think of in our growing room.
+Over the years, we have also grown about anything we could think of in our growing room.

 Starting some cucumbers in August also works well.
 They do not have a long lifespan and are done by the time the room temperature drops due to a lack of sunshine.